Shelter Dog Meal Donation Count:

 #3 – Give him something to do when you’re gone

 Some people may not think much of letting their dogs have screen time, but research shows that not only do many dogs pay attention to what is on TV, but they can actually enjoy watching a good show!
-There are shows on TV and YouTube that cater to dogs – though he may be confused as to why the puppy on the screen won’t come on out of the screen and play with him.
-If you’re not keen on screens, Audible By Amazon offers audiobooks for dogs that are meant to soothe them with a human voice.
+There are shows on TV and YouTube that cater to dogs – though he may be confused as to why the puppy on the screen won’t come out of the screen and play with him.
+If you’re not keen on screens, Amazon offers music for dogs that are meant to soothe them.

 #4 – Try doggy daycare or a pet sitter